sjmcculloch/smblogv2/content/posts/2022/2022-12-27-dragonlance-sourcebooks-modules/index.md

 ### DLR2 - Taladas: The Minotaurs

-Dragons from the distant past gather to engulf the world of Krynn in war.
+Prepare to be enlightened (and perhaps surprised!) as you read this, the first material ever released about these mysterious and misunderstood creatures: the minotaurs of Taladas.

 </div>